-“It’s so much easier now” says Ann-Maree “I still get a lot of calls from different providers but now I can ‘no thanks, I'm happy with my current plan’, I can be sure that I've got the best deal as Bionic have checked the whole market for me.
+“It’s so much easier now,” says Ann-Maree “I still get a lot of calls from different providers but now I can ‘no thanks, I'm happy with my current plan’, I can be sure that I've got the best deal as Bionic has checked the whole market for me.
 It makes life so much easier, and I can easily go online to their website and check myself as well”.

-Looking forward to a positive post pandemic life
+Looking forward to a positive post-pandemic life